 - sentence structure

 How do we define proofreading?
-Proofreading is a process to detect the errors and then rectify them in a final draft.
+Proofreading is a process to detect errors and then rectify them in a final draft.

-Proofreader’s work should be free of writing errors.
-The main work which proofreaders do is to find mistakes that go unnoticed by the spellchecker or the system and rectify those mistakes.
+Proofreading concentrates on removing such errors as punctuation, spelling mistakes, and sentence structure, etc. Proofreader’s work should be free of writing mistakes.
+Proofreaders’ main work is to find errors unnoticed by the spellchecker or the system and rectify those mistakes.

-Proofread copy should have these following features:
+Proofread copy should have the following features:

-- Its Content should be well structured
+- Content should be well structured.

-- Its writing should be perfect
+- Its writing should be perfect.

 - Should be ready to be published

-You have to watch for the common grammatical mistakes for example:-
+You have to watch for the common grammatical mistakes, for example:-